jmersonuo/jmersonuo.github.io/Activities/AltTextTypeandSound.md

    Opening an .html file directly from a local drive (like R:\index.html) can trigger CORS errors.
 Modern browsers rely on the Same-Origin Policy to prevent one site from freely accessing data from another, and when a page has no origin at all—as is the case with a local file—the browser defaults to strict security behavior.
 The browser is essentially saying: "I can’t verify where this page came from, so I won’t allow it to access other resources on your machine."

    What can you do?
-   1) ignore the error for now, and upload your work to GitHub.
+   1) Ignore the error for now, and upload your work to GitHub.
 Viewing your .HTML file from GitHub will resolve to a secure origin and the vidwo will play.
    2) To avoid these restrictions during development, we can use the Live Server extension in Visual Studio Code.
-The extension will create a temporary mini-server that is only visible on the computer you are working on, with with a local IP that tells the browser everything is okay.
+The extension will create a temporary mini-server that is only visible on the computer you are working on, with a local IP that tells the browser everything is okay.
-      1) in visual studio code, search for the Live Server extension and install it.
+      1) In Visual Studio Code, search for the Live Server extension and install it.

          <p align="center">
          <img src= "Images/6-live server.png">
          </p>
-      2) in visual studio code, open the *folder* for Assignment 6 (the *folder* not just the HTML)
+      2) In Visual Studio Code, open the *folder* for Assignment 6 (the *folder* not just the HTML)
-      3) in the bottom right corner, click `Go Live`.
-Your website should launch in a browser with an URLthat starts with an IP, instead of a drive letter.
+      3) In the bottom right corner, click `Go Live`.
+Your website should launch in a browser with a URL that starts with a local IP, instead of a drive letter.
 It will look like `http://127.0.0.1:5501/YourMap.html`

           <p align="center">
          <img src= "Images/6-go live.png">